Stitches (book): Synopsis

 The book is set in Detroit, Michigan, where Small spent his childhood.
-Small's family—on the surface a model of 1950's-style middle class contentment and success—was a tinderbox of closeted feelings and mental repression.
-As a young boy Small was plagued with reoccurring respiratory problems.
+Small's family—on the surface a model of 1950s-style middle class contentment and success—was a tinderbox of closeted feelings and mental repression.
+As a young boy Small was plagued with recurring respiratory problems.
 His father was a radiologist who, following the practice of the day, through x-rays and radiation therapy exposed his son to massive doses of radiation.
 While still at a young age, a growth began to form on Small's neck.
 Years after the diagnosis, Small awoke from this supposedly harmless operation to discover that he had been transformed into a virtual mute—one of his vocal cords had been removed along with the growth.
-He was fourteen, and had not been told that the radiation had given him cancer and was expected to die.
+He was fourteen, and had not been told that the radiation had given him cancer and he was expected to die.
 From there things began to stack up as his parents' hidden distress and anger started to seep through in fits of sadness and rage directed towards him.
 When the world became too much for the extremely talented Small to handle, he would escape into his own world of sketches and drawings.